Date of Award:

 A food frequency questionnaire and a blood sample were analyzed at 32 weeks gestation.
 Iron and vitamin C intake remained fairly constant throughout pregnancy.
 Fifty-six percent of the subjects had become depleted of iron stores at this time.

 Cord blood analysis revealed a relationship between maternal iron status and infant iron status at birth.

 Infant iron status and diet were analyzed at three months gestational stage.
 Infant iron status appeared to be within normal range.

 Maternal iron status and diet did not have a significant effect on infant iron status or infant development as assessed by the Bayley Scale of Infant Development.

 Anderson, Janet Bradshaw, "Maternal Iron Parameters and Diet: Influence on Infant Iron Parameters and Development" (1988).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5347.